cloudurable/kafka-training/java/lab1.2/README.md

 Also, shut down Kafka from the first tutorial (use kill or CTRL-C from the terminal which is running Kafka).

 Next, you need to copy server properties for three brokers (detailed instructions to follow).
 Then we will modify these Kafka server properties to add unique Kafka ports, Kafka log locations, and unique Broker ids.
 Then we will create three scripts to start these servers up using these properties, and then start the servers.
 Lastly, we create replicated topic and use it to demonstrate Kafka consumer failover, and Kafka broker failover.

 <br />

 ### Create three new Kafka server-n.properties files

 In this section, we will copy the existing Kafka `server.properties` to `server-0.properties`, `server-1.properties`, and `server-2.properties`.
 Then we change `server-0.properties` to set `log.dirs` to `“./logs/kafka-0`.
 Then we modify `server-1.properties` to set `port` to `9093`, broker `id` to `1`, and `log.dirs` to `“./logs/kafka-1”`.
 Lastly modify  `server-2.properties` to use `port` 9094, broker `id` 2, and `log.dirs` `“./logs/kafka-2”`.

+You modify the port by modifying the listeners `listeners=PLAINTEXT://localhost:9092`.

-## ***ACTION*** COPY server.properites file three times to server-0.properties, server-1.properties and server-2.properties as follows:
+## ***ACTION*** COPY server.properites file three times to server-0.properties, server-1.properties and
+server-2.properties as follows:

 #### Copy server properties file
 ```sh